 - P45/P60 Statement

 If you are homeless then you are still able to register with us using a temporary address.
 This can be a friend's address, a day centre or our surgery address.

 We need the pre-registration form AND either the adult or child (depending on age) forms filling out.
 This is because it can take a considerable time for us to receive your medical records.
 Please complete as much information as you can on these forms.
 When you come to the surgery you will be asked to sign this form to confirm that the details are correct.

 Pre-Registration Form (all new patients need to complete this form)

-Once you have registered with us you will be able to make appointments and order repeat medication online.
-We will send you your unique username and password once you have been registered.
+Once you have registered with us you will be able to make appointments and order repeat medication online or via the NHS/Airmid apps on your phone.
+You will need a unique username and password which you can ask for.

-Using your log in details, from the Home Screen, select one of the boxes towards the bottom of the page (Order Your Repeat Prescription, Request Appointment etc) and this will take you to our secure SystmOne Log On screen.
+If you are logging in via our website, from the Home Screen select one of the boxes towards the bottom of the page (Order Your Repeat Prescription, Request Appointment etc) and this will take you to our secure SystmOne Log On screen.